Stephen Curry: Early life, family and education

 After Dell's retirement, the family moved back to Charlotte and Curry enrolled at Charlotte Christian School, where he was named all-conference and all-state, and led his team to three conference titles and three state playoff appearances.
 Because of his father's storied career at Virginia Tech, Curry wanted to play college basketball for the Hokies, but was only offered a walk-on spot due in part to his slender 160-pound frame.
-He ultimately chose to attend Davidson College, who had aggressively recruited him from the tenth grade.
+He ultimately chose to attend Davidson College, which had aggressively recruited him from the tenth grade.

 College career

 Freshman season

 Before Curry even played in his first game for the Wildcats, head coach Bob McKillop praised him at a Davidson alumni event, saying: "Wait 'til you see Steph Curry.
 He is something special."
 In his second collegiate game, he recorded a season-high 32 points and nine rebounds against Michigan.
 He had 30 points and a season-high 11 rebounds against Chattanooga on December 18, 2006, for his first career double-double.
 On February 6, 2007, also against Chattanooga, Curry broke the school's 500-point freshman record.
 He went on to finish with 730 points.
 He also broke Davidson's single-season record for three-pointers held by Brendan Winters (2004–05).
-He led the Southern Conference in scoring at 21.5 points per game, ranking him ninth nationally and second nationally among freshman behind only Kevin Durant of Texas.
+He led the Southern Conference in scoring at 21.5 points per game, ranking him ninth nationally and second nationally among freshmen behind only Kevin Durant of Texas.

 The Wildcats finished with a 29–5 record and a Southern Conference regular-season title.
 On March 2, in the Southern Conference tournament semi-finals against Furman, Curry made his 113th three-point field goal of the year, breaking Keydren Clark's NCAA freshman season record for three-pointers.
 On March 15, he scored a game-high 30 points in a first-round NCAA tournament loss to Maryland.

 At the end of his freshman season, Curry was named Southern Conference Freshman of the Year, SoCon Tournament MVP, and selected to the SoCon All-tournament team, All-freshman team, and All-SoCon First Team.
 He was also an honorable mention in Sports Illustrateds All-Mid-Major.